 How much is the PIF worth?

-According to the Sovereign Wealth Fund Institute, the Saudi Arabia Public Investment Fund (PIF) has a net worth $607.5bn (£486.5bn).
+According to the Sovereign Wealth Fund Institute, the Saudi Arabia Public Investment Fund (PIF) has a net worth $607.5 billion (£486.5 billion).
 It lists the PIF as the sixth-most valuable sovereign wealth fund in the world.
 The PIF is also the third-most valuable sovereign wealth fund from a Middle East country.

-Meanwhile, The Times credited the Reuben Brothers with a net worth of £22.25bn as of May 2022.
-It marked an increase of £800m on their 2021 net worth with the family’s asset value mostly coming from property and the internet.
+Meanwhile, the Reuben Brothers are reportedly worth of £22.25 billion as of May 2022.
+It marked an increase of £800 million on their 2021 net worth with the family’s asset value mostly coming from property and the internet.
 David’s son, Jamie, is also a co-owner and is a director of Newcastle.

-As for Staveley, The Sun credited her with a net worth of £110m at the time of her becoming one of the co-owners of Newcastle.
-Although she later admitted in High Court documents in February 2022, that she borrowed £30.5m to help fund her 10% stake in the St James’ Park natives.
+As for Staveley, her net worth was reportedly £110 million at the time of her becoming one of the co-owners of Newcastle.
+Although she later admitted in High Court documents in February 2022, that she borrowed £30.5 million to help fund her 10% stake in the St James’ Park natives.